The table saw is a tool that is crucial to the cutting industry, particularly the lumber processing industry.

 2. Adhere to Safety Precautions

 (Personnel on Protective Gear)

-Just like most power tools, the table saw can also be very dangerous.
-This statement means that you must ensure to practice safety precautions when using the table saw.
+Like most power tools, the table saw can also be very dangerous.
+This statement means that you must practice safety precautions when using the table saw.
 Some of these safety practices include

 - Wearing protective goggles to prevent your eyes from chips and kickbacks

 - As much as you can keep your hands from a moving blade.
-Even if you must touch a blade, ensure to put it OFF first.
+Even if you must touch a blade, put it OFF first.

 - Adjust the fence well enough to prevent kickbacks.

 - Use an outfeed table to cut long lumbers.

 - Choose the right blade for your job.

 3. Making Crosscuts